Home

 Erasmus provided his Latin side-by-side with the Greek in printed form in 1516 as "Novum Instrumentum Omne," which translates to, "the Complete New Testament."
 From the publisher's preface came the phrase "Textum ergo habes, nunc ab omnibus receptum," meaning, "You have the text, now received by all," from which we get the vernacular names, "Textus Receptus" and "the Received Text."

-The Novum Instrumentum Omne was revised in 1519, 1522, 1527, and 1535.
+The Novum Instrumentum Omne was revised by Erasmus in 1519, 1522, 1527, and 1535.
 It is the first edition which Martin Luther used for his German Bible.
 The publication of Tyndale's English Bible (KJV precursor) was in 1526-1534 and includes the Comma Johanneum of the 3rd edition which Luther excluded.

 The Source Manuscripts of the TR